 An applicant will be categorized into the submitted stage when both the application and recommendation form have been received.
-Semi-Finalists are applicants whose application has been selected for review.

 Applications given the highest scores by our readers become Finalists and must submit additional documents, such as academic transcripts and final Student Aid Report (SAR), upon request.
 After all Finalists’ documents have been collected, the top scoring applicants, in descending order, will receive awards or be waitlisted for an award.

 Waitlisted may not receive an initial award, but will continue to be considered for an award if additional funding becomes available during the current award cycle.
 Additionally, waitlisted students will have access to all of the same services and resources that awarded HSF Scholars do, with the exception of the scholarship award, itself.

 Unfortunately, every year, the applications we get from deserving students greatly outnumber the awards we have available.
 Accordingly, selection is highly competitive and not every strong student will make the final cut.